miguel55/NoiseReduXtion/README.md

 ## Description
-This repository will contain the API generated for EOG work called Speech Enhancement for Dual-Microphone Smartphones, and documentation for this one.
+This repository contains the API generated for EOG work called Speech Enhancement for Dual-Microphone Smartphones, and documentation for this one.

 NoiseReduXtion API is used for processing the signals captured by a dual-microphone smartphone with the aim of speech enhancement and noise reduction.
 API can process complete signals (with a few seconds duration) or signals frame to frame.